Baidicoot/another-website/content/posts/izf/extra.md

 <span id="addendum_1"></span>

-## addendum I - Coq Encoding of Intuonistic Set Theory
+## Addendum I - Coq Encoding of Intuonistic Set Theory

 Coq, which implements a type theory not dissimilar to MLTT, the 'Calculus of Inductive Constructions' (CIC), provides the perfect environment in which to interpret set theory à la Aczel; 'inductive types', the types created with the $\mathbb{W}$ axiom in MLTT, come 'free' in Coq, meaning you needn't [worry about extensionality](https://mazzo.li/epilogue/index.html%3Fp=324.html) when using them.
 Moreover, Coq already has a impredicative universe of propositions, `Prop`, which corresponds to Aczel's universe $\mathbb{P}$.
 Aside from theoretic concerns, Coq's handling of custom notations is definitely something to envy.